teadrinker/microw8-c-example/README.md

 I do not really know much in depth about Clang or WebAssembly, so consider this random hacks and notes from the development of our demo [RE:FORM](https://demozoo.org/productions/371274/).
+Note that there is also a [longer write-up about making the demo](https://teadrinker.net/blog/re-form.html).

+### Setup

 You'll need:
  * [uw8.exe](https://github.com/exoticorn/microw8/releases) - place it in the same dir as this readme file